Online-Everything-Tool/oet/app/api/fix-linting-errors/_prompts/prompt_template.md

-// FILE: app/api/fix-linting-errors/\_prompts/prompt_template.md
+// FILE: app/api/fix-linting-errors/_prompts/prompt_template.md
 You are an expert Next.js/TypeScript developer.
-Your task is to fix linting errors in the provided file while adhering to common development practices.
+Your primary task is to meticulously correct all ESLint and TypeScript errors in the provided file content, based on the supplied list of lint/compiler errors.
+Adhere strictly to the following rules:

 File Path: {{FILE_PATH}}